-I can trim Bears nails, but Ginger is so much of a struggle that I opt to take her to the vets office to have them trim her nails.
-If you aren’t comfortable trimming your dogs nails, I highly suggest bringing her in to a groomer or vet.
+I can trim Bears nails, but Ginger is so much of a struggle that I opt to take her to the vet’s office to have them trim her nails.
+If you aren’t comfortable trimming your dog’s nails, I highly suggest bringing her to a groomer or vet.
 Don’t let the nails get too long, it’s not worth the risks.

 If your dog has long hair, it’s likely the hair between the paw pads is long too.
 Trimming this hair helps keep snow and chemicals from getting impacted inside the paw pad area.
-You can simply trim with a small scissors or a electric shaver.
+You can simply trim with small scissors or an electric shaver.

 While you cannot control what your neighbor’s use, you can control your own driveway and sidewalk.
 Using a pet-safe ice melt will lower the risk of your dog bringing any inside your house.

 How can I keep my dog’s paws from freezing?
 It’s important to pay attention to the temps, weather apps will give you an estimated time for frostbite.
 Adhere to the warnings.
 On days that are below zero, try playing some indoor games with your dog instead of heading out in the frozen tundra!

 Overall, just use common sense.
 If it’s too cold for you, it’s likely too cold for your dog.
 There are some dog breeds that live for the cold, but still be careful and protect your dog.